 As it may be summarized from the explanation above, mainly due to the implementation of the scrapping measure and also due to other factors (biological, climate,.), sardine and anchovy are no longer the most important target species of Slovenian fishermen, as their overall landings reduced drastically, down to the levels of hardly any significance.

-The constant decrease in landings in the past 8 years, both of small pelagics and total ladings is becoming alarming and it is more than evident that the livelihood of the Slovenian fishermen is seriously jeopardized.
+The constant decrease in landings between 2011 and 2019, both of small pelagic and total ladings is becoming alarming and it is more than evident that the livelihood of the Slovenian fishermen is seriously jeopardized.